sudiplun/sh/README.md

 #bash script
 <br/>
-It is a personal preference bash script may you like it
+It is a personal preference bash script may you like it.
+Basic operation you looking into.